sunnyyadav30/Employee_CRUD-Operation-API/README.md

 $ 1.0.0

 # Prerequisites:
-$ install mongodb , node.js and npm in your system.
+$ Install mongodb , node.js and npm in your system.

 # Start Mongod server on your system
-$ To start mongodb server in ubuntu type below command and hit enter :
+$ To start mongod server in ubuntu type below command and hit enter :

 $ sudo service mongod start